-Lectures and seminars will include etiology of health disparities, methods and measurement, intervention and implementation research.
-Participants will receive consultation on the development of research interests into an application – R21, R01, K award, as well as consultation on research strategies and methodologies for proposed studies, and opportunities to meet with NIMHD and other NIH program officials.
+Lectures and seminars will include etiology of health disparities, methods and measurement, and intervention and implementation research.
+Participants will receive consultation on developing a research interest into an application – R21, R01, K award, as well as consultation on research strategies and methodologies for proposed studies.

 Participants will be selected based on several criteria:

 - NIH Biosketch that includes professional experience, educational achievements and a record of peer reviewed publications (first or co-authored).

 - A brief essay outlining career goals, reasons for participating in the program, and plans for obtaining NIH funding.

 - Two (2) letters of recommendation providing support for the candidate (one letter should be from a research mentor discussing the likelihood of grant submission within a year by the applicant).

 - An NIH Specific Aims page that includes scientific premise/background, aims/hypotheses, and proposed methodology that reflects a future NIH grant submission.
 More information about how to write a specific aims page can be found here.

 Preference will be given to applicants who can clearly demonstrate that they plan to submit an NIH grant application within one year of attending the HDRI.
 Additionally, applicants will be selected based on their research accomplishments, research interests, and potential for implementing the knowledge gained during the HDRI into their research program.
 Approximately 50 scholars will be selected to participate in the Institute.